-Unit 22 is a parking lot of a transportation company located to the north of the hydro corridor adjacent to the westbound lanes of the Gardiner Expressway.
+Unit 22 is a parking lot of the Ontario Food Terminal located to the north of the hydro corridor adjacent to the westbound lanes of the Gardiner Expressway.
 This area was not accessed and was delineated using aerial imagery.

-4.2.1.8 Anthropogenic Sand / Gravel Barren (SBO2) - Unit 17, 9
+4.2.1.8 Anthropogenic Sand / Gravel Barren (SBO2) - Unit 17

-Unit 17 is located within the Project location and is located in the area where the former Mr. Christie Cookie Factory was located.
+Unit 17 represents the area occupied by the former Mr. Christie Cookie Factory.
 Soil conditions consisting of primarily sands and gravels were present in the footprint of the now demolished factory.
 Cobble, brick, and crushed concrete were also visible throughout the site.
+Vegetation cover is sparse and composed of weedy species such as Chicory (Cichorium intybus) and Phragmites (Phragmites australis).